pedro-homero/pedro-homero.github.io/about.markdown

 permalink: /about/
 ---

 I'm just some guy, it doesn't really matter.
 Still, I wanted to have a spot to jolt down (and share) some notes, thoughts and ideas and not be dependent on any platform that would make you the product.
-Hence, the website.
+Hence, this website.

-I'm Portuguese but I usually write in English as I've got friends and acquaintances from different cultures and languages - English emcompasses most people.
+I'm Portuguese but I usually write in English as I've got friends and acquaintances from different cultures and languages - English emcompasses more people.

-As I write more posts I'll add more info here on the about page :)
+As I write more posts I'll add more info here on the About page :)

-[For the geek in the audience, it's hosted on [Github Pages](https://pages.github.com/) and based on [Jekyll](https://jekyllrb.com) (with a neat theme called [Swiss](https://broccolini.net/swiss/)).
+*[For the geeks in the audience, it's hosted on [Github Pages](https://pages.github.com/) and based on [Jekyll](https://jekyllrb.com) (with a neat theme called [Swiss](https://broccolini.net/swiss/)).
 I write posts with [Markdown](https://en.wikipedia.org/wiki/Markdown) and  then Jekyll converts it to html.
-It's all very much static, ad-free, cookies- and tracking-free, etc.]
+It's all very much static, ad-free, cookies- and tracking-free, etc.]*

+If you want to share anything I post here (be it text or images), you can do so by following this Creative Commons license:

+<span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Pedro Homero's website</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="pedro.homero.com" property="cc:attributionName" rel="cc:attributionURL">Pedro Homero</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
+Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="pedro.homero.com" rel="dct:source">pedro.homero.com</a>.